mwiesenberger/feltorutilities/README.md

 ## Installation

 The notebooks depend on the `pandas` and `numpy` packages and the `simplesimdb` module.
-The latter can be obtained via
+The package can be locally installed via
 ```bash
 git clone https://github.com/mwiesenberger/feltorutilities
 cd feltorutilities